 Gillotts Students in Years 7-9 celebrated success at an awards evening at the school last week.

-Awards were given for biggest positive impact for each subject, house points, attendance, contribution to the community, extra curriculum involvement, tutor group role model, independent learner, most improved attitude to learning for progress and the girl and boy of the year for each house.
+Awards were given for biggest positive impact for each subject, house points, attendance, contribution to the community, extra curriculum involvement, House role model, independent learner, school values, most improved attitude to learning for progress and the girl and boy of the year for each house.